 Unlike more traditional qualifications, the DHEP Detective entry route is a vocational course that focuses on practical learning and is specifically tailored for a career in policing.
 You’ll learn how policing works in theory, so that when you encounter practical situations in real life, you’ll be prepared and know what to do.

 You’ll start your learner journey to becoming a detective constable with a three-day induction at the Met and a further two days at your appointed university.
+Your learning will cover a wide range of policing topics including officer safety training, emergency life support, safeguarding, crime investigation and operational policing skills.

 From your second week, you’ll undergo 16 weeks of initial police foundation learning at your university.
 During this time you’ll spend a week at your allocated Basic Command Unit (BCU) where you’ll have an opportunity to meet your colleagues and familiarise yourself with the area you’ll be working.
 You’ll learn more about frontline policing and undertake some operational training to help put your new skills into practice and contextualise your initial learning.